List of One Piece characters: Loki

-Loki (ロキ, Roki) is a very large giant with a demonic-looking appearance who is the son of King Harald, the Prince of Elbaph, and the half-brother of Hajrudin.
+Loki (ロキ, Roki) is a very large giant with a demonic appearance and an ancient giant lineage who is the son of King Harald, the Prince of Elbaph, and the half-brother of Hajrudin.

 Born to Harald and Estrid, he was thrown into the Underworld by his mother due to his demonic eyes, only to climb his way back to the palace by himself.
-After Estrid's death from a sickness, having never recovered from her trauma, he was blamed by the public for any grievances on Elbaph, be it natural disasters or deaths of any cause.
+He met Rocks D. Xebec when attempting suicide and failed to persuade Xebec to let him join up with the Rocks Pirates.
+Loki was blamed by the public for any grievances on Elbaph, be it natural disasters or deaths of any cause.
 Despite Harald's love, his non-presence and further abuse by family led to Loki growing into a lonely and violent yet fundamentally misunderstood individual.
-He is abused and ostracized by Hajrudin and the other children due to his apparent threat and reckless acts, though his strength allows him to defeat and bully Hajrudin for his illegitimacy.
-He was a dedicated fan of Rocks D. Xebec, having first met him as an infant, until he was beat to near-death for requesting to join the Rocks Pirates.
+Despite her illegitimacy, he considers Hajrudin's mother Ida to be his own, massacring a village for poisoning her to death.
+At one point in his life, Loki was to have an arranged marriage with Charlotte Lola, spitefully arranged by Elbaph elders and Big Mom due to the latter and Loki's poor reputation in Elbaph.